Flexible Parallelism

 and segment

-is the granularity of work items in the query threads.sub_
+is the granularity of the work items in the query threads.sub_

-case, each thread scans a pre-computed range (a set of sub-partitions).
+case, each thread scans a pre-computed set of sub-partitions.segment

-Basically, segment level parallelism allows threads that finish their work earlier to help with other threads (at a segment granularity), while sub-partition level parallelism does not allow that (each thread scans a set of sub-partitions assigned to it during the query).
+Segment level parallelism allows threads that finish their work earlier to help other threads (at a segment granularity), while sub-partition level parallelism does not allow that behavior.